Notice a common theme among the top five most visited retail websites worldwide?

 Tutorspree: Over-reliance on SEO

-Founded in 2010, Y Combinator alumni tutoring marketplace Tutorspree attracted over 7,000 tutors to its ‘Airbnb for tutors’ platform by 2013.
+Founded in 2010, Y Combinator alumnus and tutoring marketplace, Tutorspree attracted over 7,000 tutors to its ‘Airbnb for tutors’ platform by 2013.
 They also raised $1.8 million in funding from top VC firms like Sequoia Capital.

 However, they closed down a few months later.
 So what went wrong?

-The business relied heavily on Google’s SEO for user acquisition, to the point that it influenced every business decision, from tutor acquisition to evaluating other marketing channels.
+The business relied heavily on organic traffic (SEO) for user acquisition, to the point that it influenced every business decision, from tutor acquisition to evaluating other marketing channels.

 SEO initially worked well for Tutorspree.
-That is, until Google’s Panda algorithm update reduced organic traffic to Tutorspree by 80% overnight.
-Despite their best efforts, they were unable to fully recover from the losses.
+That is, until Google’s Panda algorithm update reduced organic traffic by 80% overnight.
+Despite their best efforts, they were unable to fully recover from these losses.

-In a 2014 post-mortem on his blog, Aaron Harris reflects:
+In a 2014 post-mortem on his blog, co-founder Aaron Harris reflects:

 “SEO cannot be the only channel a company has, nor can any other single channel serve that purpose.
 There is a chance that a single channel can grow a company very quickly to a very large size, but the risks involved in that single channel are large and grow in tandem with the company.”

-Takeway: Whether planning a go-to-market strategy or scaling an online marketplace, don’t put all your eggs in one basket when choosing your marketing channels.
+Takeway: Don’t put all your eggs in one basket when choosing your marketing channels.
 Keep on testing and refining your marketing strategy across multiple channels to reduce dependency on a single channel.

 Unlike Tutorspree, craft coffee marketplace Javaya had a diverse marketing strategy, which included: